Antennaria plantaginifolia (Plantain-leaved Pussytoes)

 Fruit is a tiny brown seed with a tuft of white hair attached to carry it off in the wind.

-According to the DNR, there are 4 species of pussytoes in Minnesota.
-Details on identification are sketchy but they all seem similar.
-Distinguishing features are the number of prominent veins, best seen on the back of the basal leaves, and whether the leaves are woolly hairy or relatively hairless.
+There are 6 species of pussytoes in Minnesota and all are similar.
+Two distinguishing features are the number of prominent veins, best seen on the back of the basal leaves, and whether the leaves are woolly hairy or relatively hairless.
 Plantain-leaved Pussytoes have hairy leaves and at least 3 prominent veins on the leaves.
 Field Pussytoes also have woolly leaves, but they are much smaller and have just 1 prominent vein, though I've often seen 2 additional faint veins on the back.
 Plantain-leaved Pussytoes tend to grow in clumps.
+Distinguishing characteristics with the other 4 species are TBD,

 Please visit our sponsors